chungminhtu/AI_FaceSwap_Cloudflare_Backend/backend-cloudflare-workers/SECURITY_PERFORMANCE_HARDENING.md

 - Namespace is created automatically during deployment
 - Name comes from `promptCacheKV.namespaceName` in deployments-secrets.json
 - No manual creation needed - handled by deploy script
-4. Copy the namespace ID
-5. Add to `wrangler.toml` as shown above

 ---